jatin-kumar-soni/HR-ANALYTICS-POWERBI/README.md

 ## How to open and use the report
 1. Install Power BI Desktop (https://powerbi.microsoft.com/).
-2. Open `HR_Analytics.pbix` (file size: 0.16 MB).
+2. Open `HR_ANALYTICS.pbix` (file size: 0.16 MB).
+3. If clicking the file in GitHub returns a 404 page, use the direct raw link: `https://raw.githubusercontent.com/jatin-kumar-soni/HR-ANALYTICS-POWERBI/main/HR_ANALYTICS.pbix`
-3. Preview screenshots are included: `hr.png`, `rnd.png`, `sales.png`.
+4. Preview screenshots are included: `hr.png`, `rnd.png`, `sales.png`.
-4. Use top-level slicers (Department, JobRole, AgeGroup, SalarySlab) and hover to inspect tooltips and value details.
+5. Use top-level slicers (Department, JobRole, AgeGroup, SalarySlab) and hover to inspect tooltips and value details.
-5. To share: File → Publish → Power BI Service and share via a workspace or an app.
+6. To share: File → Publish → Power BI Service and share via a workspace or an app.